 Submit certified English translations of your official academic records from all secondary school level coursework.
 If you have enrolled in courses at a level beyond secondary school, you will need to submit those official English language grade transcripts as well.
 Evaluation of all coursework, including ELS coursework, is a critical aspect of the candidate review process.
 Candidates are required to submit transcripts for all coursework attempted.
 This includes English as a Second Language (ESL Programs), Certificate Programs, Diploma Programs, and all Credit and Non-credit Programs completed after high school.Official University/College Transcripts

 Any student who has attended a higher education institution must submit academic transcripts for coursework completed.
 You may be able to transfer these credits to Mount Union.
 Previous enrollment in a higher education institution will not negatively impact your academic scholarship eligibility.
 While some universities limit the amount of academic scholarship awarded to transfer students, Mount Union does not.
 If a transfer student would have qualified for an academic based scholarship at the time they completed secondary school and then continues at a high academic level during university, the transfer student will still be awarded an academic scholarship from the University of Mount Union.
-Need-based financial aid is not related to academic achievement and is available to any international student who qualifies via the International Student Financial Aid Application for the 2014-2015 academic year (if applying for Fall 2014 enrollment).
+Need-based financial aid is not related to academic achievement and is available to any international student who qualifies via the International Student Financial Aid Application for the 2014-2015 academic year (if applying for Spring 2015 enrollment) or the International Student Financial Aid Application for the 2015-2016 academic year (if applying for Fall 2015 enrollment).